mcoupremanne/GBIFInTheCloudWS/README.md

    * Based on the full GBIF snapshot on Azure Databricks (>2 billions records)
    * SQL exercises
    * requires MS Azure accounts

+Soluces to exercises are given as raw files (notebooks and SQL that can be imported and run within MS Azure/Jupyter Lab) and HTML.

+License : CC-By

  ***